 Heightened supervision is also a must around lakes, rivers, and other natural bodies of water like seas and oceans.
 Your child must be constantly supervised, because it only takes a moment for him to slip away.

 When you go out on the water, always wear a life jacket.
 Make sure children and the other people with you wear one, too.
 Life jackets must be appropriate for the person wearing them and for the type of activity.
 Fasten life jackets properly.
 If the boat capsizes, life jackets can save the lives of everyone onboard.

 Water gardens and features

-Since children can drown in as little as 2.5 to 5 cm (1 to 2 in.) of water, caution should also be exercised around shallow water, like water gardens and other landscaping water features.
+Since children can drown in even a very small amount of water, caution should also be exercised around shallow ponds, like water gardens and other landscaping water features.